Putin claims Russia has developed a coronavirus vaccine

 Russia is the first country to register a coronavirus vaccine.

-Many scientists there and abroad have been skeptical, however, questioning the decision to register the vaccine before Phase 3 trials that normally last for months and involve thousands of people.
+Many scientists there and abroad have been skeptical, however, questioning the decision to register it before Phase 3 trials that normally last for months and involve thousands of people.

 Russia's rapid pace "highlights its determination to win the global race" for a vaccine but "has stirred concerns that it may be putting national prestige before science and safety," Reuters points out.